kloia/bdd-helper/README.md

 ```
 fill "Phone Number" with "5555555555"

-fill type "id" value "mobilePhone" web element with "5555555555"
+fill "inputName" with random email
 ```
 ...

 - select
 ```
-select "Country" as "United States" from dropdown
+select "Country" from "United States" dropdown

-"United States" should be selected for "Country" dropdown
+verify "United States" options is selected from "Country" dropdown

-"Country" dropdown should contain "United States" option
 ```
 ...